View Irwin Spiegelman's Obituary on Courant.com and share memories

 |

 Irwin Spiegelman, 93, of West Hartford, died Sunday, February 16, 2020 with family by his side.
 He was the beloved husband for 42 years of the late Alberta (Greenstein) Spiegelman and for the past 21 years of Rosalyn (Schneck) Burns Spiegelman.
-Born in the Bronx, New York, he was the son of Jacob and Yetta Schechter.
-He was a graduate of Syracuse University in 1947 with a B.S. in Mechanical Engineering.
-He was an Army Air Force veteran serving during WWII and the Korean Conflict.
-He was honorably discharged as a First Lieutenant.
-After his discharge, he began working for GE in Syracuse in their Defense Electronics Dept. In 1963, he was transferred to Daytona Beach to help design the medical diagnostic equipment for the Apollo astronauts.
-Then in 1968, he moved to West Hartford and worked at Hamilton Standard.
-He helped design medical ultrasonic imaging equipment.
-He finally retired in 1993.
-Irwin was a long-term member of Temple Sinai in Newington, a member of the Regents and an active member of the Jewish War Veterans, Sergeant John Levitow Post #45.
-He served as its newsletter editor for 20 years.
-He loved to sing and was a singer and soloist with the Music Makers Show performing at the Bloomfield Junior High.
-Besides his wife Roz, Irwin is survived by his son Rick Spiegelman and his wife Pat Hartley, two grandchildren, Erin Taylor and her husband Scott and Dana Sayers and her husband Ken, four great grandchildren, Noah, Alex and Natalie Taylor and Elodie Sayers, two step-brothers, David Burns and his wife Frumie and their children Jonathan and Daniel and his wife Sarah, Ken Burns and his wife Andrea and their children Emily and Michael and his wife Laura, and step-great-grandchildren, Maya, Eli and Anna.
-He is also survived by three nephews and four nieces.
-He was predeceased by his brother, Seymour Spiegelman who died in 1987.
-A graveside funeral with full military honors will be held on Friday, February 21, at 11:00AM with Rabbi Jeffrey Bennett officiating at the Hartford Mutual Society Cemetery, 74 Wolcott Road, in East Granby.
-Following interment, the family will receive friends at the Court of St. James Apartment, 144 South Main St. in West Hartford.
-The family expresses a heartfelt appreciation to Irwin's caregivers, Emily and Dionna as well as the 5th and 8th floor staff at Saint Francis Hospital.
-Donations in his memory may be made to a charity of donor's choice.
+Born in the Bronx, New York, he was the son of Jacob and Yetta (Schechter) Spiegelman.
+Besides his wife Roz, Irwin is survived by his son Rick Spiegelman and his wife Pat Hartley, two grandchildren, Erin Taylor and her husband Scott and Dana Sayers and her husband Ken, four great grandchildren, Noah, Alex and Natalie Taylor and Elodie Sayers, two step-sons, David Burns and his wife Frumie and their children Jonathan and Daniel and his wife Sarah, Ken Burns and his wife Andrea and their children Emily and Michael and his wife Laura and step-great-grandchildren, Maya, Eli and Anna.
+He is also survived by his sister Shirley Berger and three nephews and four nieces.
+TIME CHANGE: A graveside funeral with full military honors will be held on Friday, February 21, at 1:00PM with Rabbi Jeffrey Bennett officiating at the Hartford Mutual Society Cemetery, 74 Wolcott Road, in East Granby.
+Following interment, the family will receive friends at the Court of St James Apartment, 144 South Main St in West Hartford.
 Funeral arrangements provided by Hebrew Funeral Association, West Hartford.